 The AMT Assistant

 The IRS operates and offers an AMT Assistant to the general public through its website.
 This Assistant helps taxpayers determine whether they are subject to the AMT.
 It requires that the taxpayer enter information from their estimated tax return and, once complete, tells the user whether they are not subject to the AMT or if they must complete Form 6251.

 The Assistant is anonymous and confidential.
 Because of this, it is a valuable tool for taxpayers wanting to know their tax liability without having to complete paper forms if it is unnecessary to do so.

 Determining Your Tax Liability

-Don't hesitate to determine if you are subject to the AMT; doing so could result in significant penalties.
+Don't hesitate to determine if you are subject to the AMT; you could be subject to significant penalties if you try to skip it.
 Seek legal or financial advice if you are uncertain about how to estimate your tax liability.